lacare-exercises/data_scientist_interview/exercise1/README.md

 3. Exploratory analysis, model development, and model performance metric(s) are left to the discretion of the applicant.

 4. Email your finalized, completely reproducible script as an attachment to L.A.
 Care's Talent Acquisition Specialist, Jamessa Jones, at jjones@lacare.org.
-The title of the script should be `lacare_ex1_<your name>_<yyyymmdd>.<r or py>` and should be submitted with your script for [exercise 2](https://github.com/lacare-exercises/data_scientist_interview/tree/master/exercise2).
+The title of the script should be `lacare_ex1_<your name>_<yyyymmdd>.<r or py>`.

 ## Assessment
 The script developed by the applicant will be assessesd for: